inUtil-info/node-red-cloudflared/README.md

 ## Installation

+The easiest way to get started is by adding the node from the Palette.

+However, you can also install it manually.
 To install the `@inutil-labs/node-red-cloudflare-tunnels` node in your Node-RED setup, run the following command:

 ```bash
 npm install @inutil-labs/node-red-cloudflare-tunnels